About Us

 Members at Large: Sally Rose, Carlee Richard

 Established in 1965, the Yakima Youth Symphony Orchestra (YYSO) gives student musicians ages 8-21 an opportunity to play music in a full symphony orchestra.
 Participation is by audition; students pay tuition to support operational expenses.
 Students from throughout the Yakima Valley rehearse weekly.
-Musical rigor is high; musicianship expectations also are high with strict attendance requirements and adherence to professional standards of conduct.
 The YYSO facilitates the Yakima Ensemble for Strings (YES!) to provide younger string players a similar symphonic opportunity.

 Yakima Youth Symphony Orchestra (YYSO) Conductor